Past PRC Exhibitions

-EXPOSURE 2019 Call for Entries Now Open
+CLOSED: EXPOSURE 2019 Call for Entries

-We invite entries from a broad range of exhibition-ready bodies of work, including both traditional and non-traditional approaches to photography.
+Members have entered a broad range of exhibition-ready bodies of work, including both traditional and non-traditional approaches to photography.
 Unusual among juried competitions, EXPOSURE exhibits up to five pieces from each selected artist, offering photographers a deeper-level showcase to engage the audience.

 Click here for competition requirements and to submit your entry.

 Juror Mark Alice Durant is nationally recognized for his influential contributions to photography, including as the publisher of Saint Lucy Books and Saint-Lucy.com.
 Mark will select 10 to 15 artists, and two to five pieces each for exhibition.